 The temperature fell from 60° in the early afternoon to 21° by midnight (on the way down to 12° at daybreak on 2/9).

 Today's high was 32°, the first of twelve days in a row in which the high was 32° or colder (today's high would be the "warmest" reading during the streak).

 Arctic air swooped in overnight, dropping the temperature from 25° shortly after midnight to -2° at 9 AM - the coldest reading of the winter.
 Winds gusting between 20-30 mph produced wind chills of 25° below zero.

-Today saw the biggest snowfall of the winter, as six inches of snow fell between 1-10PM.
+Today saw the biggest snowfall of the winter, as six inches fell between 1-10 PM.
 This storm followed a bout of sleet and freezing rain over five of the previous six days.
-Today's high/low was 25/20.
+Today's high/low was 25°/20°.

-After seeing large amounts of sleet and freezing rain during January, NYC finally got a storm that brought snow as 7.2" fell.
-It came down especially heavy between 9AM-1PM, but snow predicted for the rest of the day didn't materialize as it came down as sleet instead.
-After midnight an additional 1.8" of snow fell to bring the 24-hour total to nine inches.
+After seeing large amounts of sleet and freezing rain during January, the City finally got a storm that brought snow, as 7.2" fell.
+It came down especially heavy between 9 AM-1 PM, but snow that was predicted for the rest of the day didn't materialize, coming down as sleet instead.
+After midnight on 2/9 an additional 1.8" of snow fell to bring the 24-hour total to nine inches.

 2.6" of snow fell during the afternoon and evening, the second largest accumulation in a winter that had just ten inches in total.